usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 ### Merging debugger and other LSP core features into the main Rascal project

 To increase cohesion and lower coupling between the `rascal` project and the `rascal-lsp` project core features of rascal-lsp are being moved into the rascal project.
 This is ongoing.
+One of the goals is to be able to run any rascal version with the VS Code extension, depending on a project's dependency on Rascal rather than the extension's dependency on rascal.
-Eventually this will make it very easy for the new LSP client (other editors than VScode) to connect to Rascal's LSP, including the advanced terminal support and loading LSP extensions for DSLs.
+This will also facilitate new LSP client (other editors than VScode) to connect to Rascal's LSP, including the advanced terminal support and loading LSP extensions for DSLs.
 Also it lowers our maintenance costs and increases the speed of our release cycles.